sytzez/project-conversation-history/README.md

   - conversation_item: belongsTo
   - content: text

+I've decided to use a polymorphic relationship between ConversationItem and the specific StatusUpdate and Comment items, rather than using single table inheritance, since that leaves more flexibility for potential new types of ConversationItems, and it makes the database tables clearer and more organised.

 ## Features

 From the task description and the Q&A, the following user stories or features can be distilled: